-out 9 of us that went to eat and not everyone tried these, but there was no way I was coming home without saying I tried some crazy things.
-Normally in Peru, the guinea pig is served on a plate, fried up and flat on its back with everything, and I mean everything, left intact (look at these google images if you dare: https://www.google.ca/?gws_rd=ssl#q=cuy+peru).
-I saw this at the market one day and had decided that was probably not the way I’d be trying that.
 On the menu at Marcelo, they offered an appetizer of fried guinea pig.
 This was perfect!
-I wanted to save room for my alpaca steak and didn’t even know if I would enjoy this creature.
-The cuy was in fried slices with some picked vegetables on the side.
-To me, it tasted a lot like bacon and I could’ve eaten an entire appetizer to myself, but was glad most of us got to try it and compare.
-Apparently, the other cuy you get (the flat on its back, straight up kind) is very greasy and not the best tasting thing.
-If mine tasted like bacon, I’m okay leaving it at that!
+I wanted to save room for my alpaca steak but wanted a little taste of cuy.
+The cuy was served fried, in slices with some picked vegetables on the side.
+To me, it tasted a lot like bacon and I could’ve eaten an entire appetizer to myself.
+However, I was glad most of us got to try it and compare tasting notes.
+Apparently, the other cuy you get (the flat on its back, straight up kind) is overly greasy and not as scrumptious.
+If this style tasted like bacon, I’m okay leaving my memory of it at that!

 And the alpaca steak?
-Well right now, I’m sitting at home in Montreal wondering if there are a) any restaurants that have those around here and b) wondering if I can get a cheap flight back to Cusco, just for a quick steak!
+Well right now, I’m sitting at home wondering if there are a) any restaurants that have those around here and b) wondering if I can get a cheap flight back to Cusco, just for a quick steak!
 That’s how damn good it was.
-I didn’t know what to expect and when they ask “how would you like that done”, well I don’t know… I’ve never had an alpaca before, so medium to play it safe?
-They usually recommend medium well, but I liked the medium cut for its juice and flavour.
-It came with a spicy pepper, some flavourful delicious quinoa salad and some mashed potatoes.
+I didn’t know what to expect and when they ask “how would you like that done”, well I don’t know… I’ve never had an alpaca before, so medium-well to play it safe?
+They usually recommend medium-well, but I went with medium on a whim for its juice and flavour.
+It came with a spicy pepper, quinoa salad and mashed potatoes (one of many options for potato style).
 Peru has over 200 kinds of potatoes growing in all kinds of areas, so no mashed potatoes taste the same, like they generally do in Canada.
 All this added up was 50 soles, which is drumrollllll… only $21.00.
 Are you kidding me?
 This kind of service, scenery, and cultural revelation for $21 CAD, I think I’ll be moving here.

 In Arequipa, there is the Mercado Libre Arequipa which is their local foods and textiles market.
 I am someone who is obsessed with avocado and didn’t know how good they could be until being in Peru.
 The avocados they grow are the size of your face and completely fresh and in season all the time (we were even there during their winter).
 The meats they offer in the market were presented as if they’ve chopped it fresh off the animal and right onto the board.
 I actually had to avoid this area after stumbling across a goat’s head.
 But, we wandered to the areas with fresh potatoes, grains, spices, and fruits.
 Ahhh the fruits.
 They have the original Orange Julius in this market.
 We got fresh fruits blended into a smoothie and served to us in the glass while we walked around the rest of the market.
 I brought some avocados back to the hostel with me and shared them with the guys from Saskatchewan.
 One avocado fed three of us…that’s my kind of cado’!
 We also drank a lot of “Cusqueña” and “Arequipena” on the trip, which are the main beers of Peru (especially Cusqueña), which is comparable to a higher-end Budweiser.
 It’s actually a Molson-Coors brand.